milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 Last October, a Stanford student startup called Fizz started getting popular on campus.
 It was an anonymous social media app that claimed to be something like “100% secure”.
 What could go wrong?

 Well, a me and few security-minded friends were drawn like moths to a flame when we heard that.
+Our classmates were posting quite sensitive stories on Fizz, and we wanted to make sure their information was secure.

-One Friday night, we decided to explore whether Fizz was really “100% secure” like they claimed.
+So one Friday night, we decided to explore whether Fizz was really “100% secure” like they claimed.
 Well, dear reader, Fizz was not 100% secure.
 In fact, they hardly had any security protections at all.

 In only a few hours, we were able to gain full read and write access to their database, where they were storing all their user and post information — entirely deanonymized.